SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Pricing Method.md

 #### Termination

-The algotithm terminates because at least one new node become *tight* after each iteration of the while loop , and since the number of *edges* are finite at some point the algorithm will terminate
+The algorithm terminates because at least one new node become *tight* after each iteration of the while loop , and since the number of *edges* are finite at some point the algorithm will terminate
 #### Correctness

 Let $S$ be the set of all *tight* nodes when the algorithm *terminates* than :